-- 6.17.
+- 6.18.
 Horsted Keynes parish is having to cope with a changing climate.
-In southeast England, we can expect milder and wetter winters with more intense rainfall events and increased flood risk.
+In south-east England, we can expect milder and wetter winters with more intense rainfall events and increased flood risk.
 We can also expect warmer, drier summers with increased frequency of extreme heat and drought events.
-Therefore, it is essential that new development takes these risks into account and both mitigates, and adapts to, climate change.
+Therefore, it is essential that new development takes these risks into account, and both mitigates, and adapts to, climate change.
 Mitigation addresses the causes of climate change (primarily, the accumulation of greenhouse gases in the atmosphere), whereas adaptation addresses the impacts of climate change.
-Both approaches are needed. - 6.18.
-Standards for the energy efficiency of developments are now within national standards, related to the Building Regulations.
-However, an aspiration in Horsted Keynes is to achieve a higher level of energy efficiency.
-This can be achieved through a variety of means which incorporate low energy and renewable technologies as part of the design of a development scheme.
+Both approaches are needed. - 6.19.
+An aspiration in Horsted Keynes is to achieve a higher level of energy efficiency.
+The policy therefore requires developers to ensure that they address climate change targets and energy performance at the very initial stages of design.
+'Zero Carbon Ready' by design means making spatial decisions on layout and orientation of buildings at the outset to maximise the passive design benefits ('free heat') of a site and avoids leaving this to technical choices and assessment at the Building Regulation stage, by which time the opportunity may have been lost.
+In the absence of supplementary guidance from MSDC, applicants are directed to the Net-Zero Carbon Toolkit created by Cotswold District Council and two partner councils, West Oxfordshire District Council and Forest of Dean District Council.
+The toolkit is available as a resource for private and public sector organisations to use and adopt. (https://news.westoxon.gov.uk/resources/net-zero-carbon-toolkit-5) - 6.20.
+Low energy and renewable technologies as part of the design of a development scheme are also supported.
 This includes solar panels, heat pumps (ground or air source), reed beds and water harvesting.
-The inclusion of such technologies will be strongly supported as part of residential designs. - 6.19.
+The inclusion of such technologies will be strongly supported as part of residential designs. - 6.21.
 The installation of renewable and low carbon energy facilities within the parish for the benefit of the wider community is also encouraged.